TomVickers/AutoHeadlight/README.md

 # AutoHeadlight
-A tiny Arduino project to provide automatic headlight feature
+A tiny Arduino project to provide an automatic headlight feature

 This circuit/code will allow you to add an auto headlight feature to a car that does not have one.
 Standard disclaimers apply: I am in no way responsible if you try to do this and screw up your car.
 There are many ways to do this, but as a coder, I decided to use a programmable bit at the heart of it.
 The circuit turns on the headlights whenever the ambient light level falls below a programmed level.
 I had a second goal, which is to indepentdently control the dimming of my navigation screen, so I added a second output to control the nav illumination.
 If you don't need this feature, just don't wire it up.
 This write up is not extremely detailed, but I hope it provides enough info if you want to attempt it yourself.
 If something is not clear, ask and I will try and respond.